26 Peace

 Blessed is the king who arises to support My Cause in My kingdom and detaches himself from all else.
 He is one of the people of the Crimson Ark, which God has made for the people of Bahá.
 It is fitting for everyone to honor, revere, and assist him, that he may conquer cities with the keys of My Name, the One Who rules over all in the realms of the unseen and the seen.
 He is as the sight of mankind, the most radiant crown upon the brow of creation, and the head of generosity for the body of the world.
 Support him, O people of Bahá, with wealth and lives.

-Decentralization is fundamentally more difficult and throughout history, decentralized institutions have regularly ceded increasing power and control towards centralization.
-Crisis are especially noteworthy in authorities seeking more control to avert the crisis, and out of fear, people are willing to reduce their rights for an increased sense of security.
+Decentralization is fundamentally more difficult, and throughout history, decentralized institutions have regularly ceded increasing power and control towards centralization.
+Crises are especially noteworthy in prompting authorities to seek more control to avert the crisis, and out of fear, people are willing to reduce their rights for an increased sense of security.
 While rights are inherently popular, individual responsibilities rarely are.
 I don’t want to seem cynical, as I enjoy my pleasures of life, but this has always been the most pressing philosophical issue regarding governance.
-What is our responsibility, and what am I willing to give up to pass that responsibility to a government composed of individuals, who also have the same self-interests I do?
+What is our responsibility, and what am I willing to give up to pass that responsibility to a government composed of individuals who also have the same self interests I do?

-This feedback loop ensures we are as capable as any person to participate in the emergence of peace.
-I recognize it can seem like hard work, and potentially a significant reorientation of our lifestyles.
-This work prepares us to be trustees.
-While being mindful Baha’u’llah did not want us overburdened, we can actively pursue good deeds.
+This feedback loop is the internal form of consultation, which ensures we are as capable as any person of participating in the emergence of peace.
+I recognize that it can seem like hard work, and potentially a significant reorientation of our lifestyles.
+This work prepares us to be the knights, like those believers of Shíráz, capable of serving as trustees for the liberation of others.
+While being mindful that Bahá’u’lláh did not want us overburdened, we can actively pursue good deeds.
 This can be as simple as helping an elderly person grab an item at a grocery store or as complex as raising another’s child.
-Being a trustee can also utilizing your skills to actively work in social, civic, and political roles.
+Being a trustee can also mean using your skills to actively work in social, civic, and political roles.

 26.7 Towards the Last Chapter

 We cannot do any of this alone.
 The last chapter of this book is about teaching the Cause.
-We will look at Baha’u’llah’s guidance in teaching others.
-How will people know there is a Kitab-i-Aqdas created to liberate them starting today and for at least another 800 years?
+We will look at Bahá’u’lláh’s guidance on teaching others.
+How will people know there is a Kitáb-i-Aqdas created to liberate them starting today and for at least another 800 years?